002A/ixora.io/creative_portfolio/processing-connect-the-dots.rst

-.. title: Connect the Dots
+.. title: Processing: Connect The Dots
-.. slug: connect-the-dots
+.. slug: processing-connect-the-dots
-.. date: 2015-04-20 00:44:30 UTC-04:00
+.. date: 2016-11-24 12:07:33 UTC-05:00
-.. tags: processing, art
+.. tags:
 .. category:
 .. link:
 .. description:
 .. type: text

+I built a Processing program to design and animate connect-the-dots type puzzles.

-One of my first Processing_ projects was a series of connect the dots style animations, like this:
+My first Processing_ project was a series of connect-the-dots animations, like this:

 .. vimeo:: 83177140
   :height: 360